Skip to main content

 FlagDescription

--s, --seq-numStarting sequence number (inclusive)
+-s, --seq-numStarting sequence number (inclusive).

---timestampStarting timestamp in milliseconds since epoch
+--timestampStarting timestamp in milliseconds since Unix epoch (inclusive).

---tail-offsetStart from N records before the tail
+--tail-offsetStart from N records before the tail of the stream.

--n, --countLimit number of records
+-n, --countLimit the number of records returned.

--b, --bytesLimit number of bytes
+-b, --bytesLimit the number of bytes returned.

---clampClamp the start position at the tail
+--clampClamp the start position at the tail position.

 Tail